ljharb/prop-types-tools/README.md

 [![npm badge][npm-badge-png]][package-url]

 Custom React PropType validators that we use at Airbnb.
+Use of [airbnb-js-shims](https://npmjs.com/package/airbnb-js-shims) or the equivalent is assumed.

  - `and`: ensure that all provided propType validators pass
  - `childrenHavePropXorChildren`: ensure that either all children have the indicated prop, all children have children, or all children have neither.